Residential Life Policies

 The College’s property insurance does NOT include the personal property of the students.
 The College cannot be responsible for damage or loss of personal property, regardless of cause.
 Residents are urged to carry their own personal property insurance or to check with their family’s policy to see if they are covered for any personal property loss or damage while attending College.

-Students who live on-campus are not allowed to have a pet or animal.
-Animals (with the exception of fish in aquariums) are not permitted in student living areas, including rooms, lounges, hallways, etc. This also applies to laboratory animals and specimens.
+Students who live on-campus are not allowed to have a pet or animal other than fish in aquariums.
+Animals (other than fish) are not permitted in student living areas, including rooms, lounges, hallways, etc. This also applies to laboratory animals/specimens and animals that are visiting.
 Fish aquariums are not to exceed a 15-gallon capacity.

 Because of the growing concern for energy conservation, the College has adopted the following policy: Refrigerators used in student rooms must be no larger than six cubic feet.
 Larger, older refrigerators waste energy and are now banned on campus.
 Refrigerators larger than six cubic feet will have to be removed.

 Rental: Gustavus has an agreement with BedLoft.com whereby that firm may supply small refrigerators and loft frames for student rooms.
 Gustavus allows students to lease refrigerators and loft frames but makes no recommendation on their use.